-CLNS Seeking Celtics Interns for 2021 Fall Semester | CLNS Media
+CLNS Seeking Celtics Interns for 2022 Fall Semester - CLNS Media

-CLNS Media is seeking interns for our audio-video coverage of the Boston Celtics and the NBA.
-The position is remote and will start immediately for those selected.
+CLNS Media is seeking interns for our audio-video-written coverage of the Boston Celtics and the NBA.
+The position is remote but may involve some on site coverage as well.
+Internships will start immediately for those selected or as soon as your academic schedule allows.

-The internship will focus on CLNS Media’s coverage of the NBA and Boston Celtics with the opportunity to both work alongside leaders in basketball coverage like Jeff Goodman, Bob Ryan, Cedric Maxwell, Nick Gelso, John Zannis, A. Sherrod Blakely and the Garden Report team.
-Interns will learn all aspects of becoming covering a team digitally.
+The internship will focus on CLNS Media’s coverage of the NBA and Boston Celtics with the opportunity to both work alongside leaders in basketball coverage like Jeff Goodman, Bob Ryan, Cedric Maxwell, John Zannis, A. Sherrod Blakely, Bobby Manning and the Garden Report team.
+Interns will learn all aspects of covering a team digitally.

 Responsibilities will include but are not limited to: